marcusgia2505/classsExGameInstructions/docs/Elements.rst

 	The default value is pre-marked at the start.
 If no default is set, the slider is positioned in the middle of the range.

 label left and right of the slider
 	You can add a label on the left and the right of the slider.
-Note that the values stated next to the labels are not used in the radioline.

 Text input
 ----------